ualib/agda-algebras/algebras.lagda.rst

    ..
 More :ref:`examples of algebraic structures <examples-of-algebras>` that have historically played a central role in mathematics over the last century (e.g., groups, rings, modules) appear in the appendix.

-   Some of the renewed interest in universal algebra focuses on representations of algebras in categories other than :cat:`Set`, such as multisorted algebras, and higher-type universal algebra :cite:`Adamek:2011`, :cite:`Behrisch:2012`, :cite:`Finster:2018`, :cite:`Gepner:2018`, :cite:`Meinke:1992`).
+   Some of the renewed interest in universal algebra focuses on representations of algebras in categories other than **Set**, such as multisorted algebras, and higher-type universal algebra :cite:`Adamek:2011`, :cite:`Behrisch:2012`, :cite:`Finster:2018`, :cite:`Gepner:2018`, :cite:`Meinke:1992`).
 These are natural generalizations that we plan to incorporate in our development later.

 ..
 (See :numref:`Chapter %s <postmodern-algebra>`.)